tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 # Logistic Regression

-This notebook covers the basics of logisgtic regression and its implementation from scratch in Python.
+This notebook covers the basics of logistic regression and its implementation from scratch in Python.

 ## Table of Content